-- Break down each subelement of the stunt (stunt double, breakaway window, crash pad, etc.).
+- Break down each subelement of the stunt (stuntman, breakaway window, crash pad, etc.).

 I recommend the first option, as long as your stunt coordinator is organized and stays on top of the stunts unique logistics.
 This is recommended for all process elements, to keep your breakdown sheets from getting too cluttered.

 What's a Picture Vehicle?

 As a general rule, the Vehicles category only includes picture vehicles, not production ones.

 Picture vehicles can include cars, trucks, motorcycles, boats, or any large object that could transport characters or objects within a scene.
 Roller skates, skateboards and other such small transportation devices are not vehicles.